wallyhealth/policies/source/sections/11-incident_response_policy.md

 4. Complete the [Eradication Form](sections/IH-Eradication.pdf).
 5. Update the documentation with the information learned from the vulnerability assessment, including the cause, symptoms, and the method used to fix the problem with the affected system(s).
 6. Apprise Senior Management of the progress.
-7. Continue to notify affected Customers and Partners with relevant updates as needed.
+7. Continue to notify affected Customers with relevant updates as needed.
 8. Move to Phase IV, Recovery.

 ### 11.2.4 Recovery Phase (Technical)